deckhouse/virtualization/docs/USER_GUIDE.md

 - Preferred binding (`Affinity`)
 - Avoid co-location (`AntiAffinity`)

+{{< alert level="info" >}}
+Virtual machine placement parameters can be changed in real time (available in Enterprise edition only).
+However, if the new placement parameters do not match the current placement parameters, the virtual machine will be moved to hosts that meet the new requirements.
+{{< /alert >}}

 #### Simple label binding (nodeSelector)

 A `nodeSelector` is the simplest way to control the placement of virtual machines using a set of labels.
 It allows you to specify on which nodes virtual machines can run by selecting nodes with the desired labels.